 Animals certainly had a place in the first Christmas.
 The shepherds were tending their sheep in the fields, when the angels appeared, telling them they would find the Babe wrapped in swaddling clothes and lying in a manger.
 A manger is actually a feeding trough for animals - so the first ones to share at Christmas were the animals at the manger, sharing the warmth and comfort of their stable with the Christ child and His parents.
 When they could find no place to stay, Mary and Joseph found refuge and acceptance among the animals.

 Today we often find some of that same acceptance from our pets.
 They're there for the celebrations and the sorrows, for the times when we're feeling great or when we need comforting.
 It's no wonder we call them our best friends.

 So this Christmas, as you celebrate the beauty and joy of this holiday season, as you give and receive gifts so carefully chosen and wrapped, as you share the warmth and love of Christmas with your loved ones - at least once, look on the face of your furry friend and remember - remember the animals at the manger, who shared the very first Christmas with the Christ child, the new born King.

-May you have a wonderful holiday filled with the warmth and love of family and friends, including the four-footed ones - when you’re speaking of Christmas.
+I’m Mindy Norton, wishing you a wonderful holiday filled with the warmth and love of family and friends, including the four-footed ones - when you’re speaking of Christmas.